dotnet/android/Documentation/release-notes/README.md

 paths in these notes rather than italics.
 That makes it easier to avoid unintentional formatting issues when paths include characters like `_` or `*`.

-Similarly, you can use any list indentation or line wrapping style that you like.
+Similarly, you can use any list indentation or line wrapping style you like.

 [docs-guidelines]: https://github.com/MicrosoftDocs/xamarin-docs/blob/live/contributing-guidelines/template.md